 The impact of Covid-19 is affecting all of us around the globe.
-Together with our customers, we are working hard to keep operations going in the best way possible.
-Whether at our terminals, ports, home offices and processing centres, or onboard our ocean transportation and trucks, we are here to help support your supply chain challenges.
+Together with our customers and partners, we are working hard to keep operations going in the best way possible.
+Whether at our terminals, ports, home offices and processing centres, or onboard our vessels and trucks, we are here to help support your supply chain challenges.
 Find the answers to typical pandemic-related questions below.

 Do you have a Covid-19 info hub to keep us updated?

 Keeping you well informed is important to us, so we have established a Covid-19 info hub on our website featuring regular updates on our regional operations to support your supply-chain planning.

 Visit our Covid-19 info hub here.

 What impact has Covid-19 had on your service offering?

 Our ocean product, terminals, processing centres and other transport services are continuing to operate without interruption, with some exceptions.
 By working together across the Wallenius Wilhelmsen group, we’re leveraging our resources to minimise disruption and keep your supply chain running.

 What specific safety measures are in place at your locations?